AlessandroGozzoli/Hydrological-Model-Validator/README.md

   - Modified
   - Relative

-### 3. Benthic Layer Analysis (To be done)
+### 3. Benthic Layer Analysis

-- Pressure field computation
+- Density field computation using:
+  - Simplified Equation of State
+  - Equation of State for the Seawater (1980)
+  - Thermodynamic Equation of State (2010)
-- Extraction of the Biocheochemical indices at the Benthic Layer
+- Extraction of the Biocheochemical indices at the Benthic Layer and the Sea Surface

 ---